etiennebr/rstdocs/Applications/Miscellanous/KmzExport.rst

 +-------------+--------------------------+----------------------------------+

 **Input image**
-Input image
+Input image.

 **Output .kmz product**
-Output Kmz product directory (with .kmz extension)
+Output Kmz product directory (with .kmz extension).

 **Tile Size**
 Size of the tiles in the kmz product, in number of pixels (default = 512).